 The FY 2023 RII Track-2 solicitation has been released.

 EPSCoR Research Infrastructure Improvement Program: Track-2 Focused EPSCoR Collaborations (RII Track-2 FEC) Solicitation: NSF 22-523

-The topic or focus of the solicitation is “Advancing research towards industries of tomorrow to ensure economic growth for EPSCoR jurisdictions.”
+The topic or focus of the solicitation is “advancing climate change research and resilience capacity to expand opportunities for disproportionately affected communities.”

 The Established Program to Stimulate Competitive Research (EPSCoR) is designed to fulfill the mandate of the National Science Foundation (NSF) to promote scientific progress nationwide.
 A jurisdiction eligibility is based on a jurisdiction’s recent five-year history of total funds awarded by NSF relative to the Foundation’s total research budget for that same period.
 The current table of eligible jurisdictions is available on the NSF EPSCoR website (see RII eligibility).

 Through this program, NSF establishes partnerships with government, higher education, and industry that are designed to effect sustainable improvements in a jurisdiction’s research infrastructure, Research and Development (R&D) capacity, and hence, its R&D competitiveness.